 The thyroid is a small but important organ in the human body.
 Many of us do not understand our thyroid, what it does, where it is or why we need to keep it healthy.
-Below are some common questions asked about the thyroid.
+Below are some common questions asked about thyroid health.

 It is a small organ with a big job.
 It plays a vital role in your metabolism and weight management systems.

 Where is the thyroid?
 It is in the front of your neck below the Adam’s apple and a bit above the collarbone.

 What does the thyroid look like?
 This little bumpy red organ looks like a butterfly.
 Tissue in the middle connects the right and left glands.

 What makes up the thyroid?
 It has two types of thyroid cells; follicular and parafollicular.

 What exactly does this little gland do?
 The main function is to produce, store and release hormones.